 2. General http.proxy Git config

-3. HTTPS_PROXY / https_proxy environment variables (for HTTPS URLs)
+3. HTTPS_PROXY / https_proxy environment variable (for HTTPS URLs)

-4. HTTP_PROXY / http_proxy environment variables (for HTTP URLs)
+4. HTTP_PROXY / http_proxy environment variable (for HTTP URLs)

 setx no_proxy "localhost,127.0.0.1,.company.com"